all articles

 While project managers focus on guiding and managing the entire project from inception to completion, resource managers concentrate on ensuring the availability and optimal utilization of resources required for project execution.
 Their roles may intersect at times, but each plays a distinct and vital role in ensuring the success of projects within an organization.

-In organizations, the roles of a project manager and a resource manager can take various forms depending on the size, complexity, and specific requirements of the projects and resources involved.
-There are two common scenarios in the context of project and resource management:
+In professional services organizations, the roles of a project manager and a resource manager can take various forms depending on the size, complexity, and specific requirements of the projects and resources involved.
+There are two common scenarios in the context of professional services project and resource management:

 • Separate project managers and resource managers